Code generation for MIC32 (Sawtooth Signal Generator)

 end

-The files obtained in the specified folder - header mik32_dac.h and source mik32_dac.c - we use further when building the project.
-The generated file of the main program main.c will not be used in the project, for code execution in the development environment prepared by main.cpp, located in the root folder mik32_dac of the example.
+The files received in the specified folder are header files. mik32_dac.h and the original mik32_dac.c we continue to use it when building the project.
+Generated main program file main.c It will not be used in the project.
+It has been prepared for code execution in the development environment. main.cpp located in the root folder mik32_dac an example.

-The development environment through which the project is built and loaded into the target device is VS Code with the PlatformIO add-on.
-The environment configurations and connections are not considered in this example, as they are described in detail at resources) of the controller developer.
+The development environment through which the project is built and uploaded to the target device is VS Code with the PlatformIO add-on.
+The environment and connection configurations are not considered in this example, as they are described in detail on ресурсах the developer of the controller.

-From the example directory, let's transfer the generated files, main.cpp, mik32_dac12_typedef.h mik32_dac13_typedef.h and the configuration file platformio.ini to the PlatformIO project.
+From the sample directory, we will transfer the generated files to the PlatformIO project., main.cpp, mik32_dac12_typedef.h mik32_dac13_typedef.h and the configuration file platformio.ini.

-Let's connect the debug board MIK32 NUKE V0.3 to the USB-port of the computer, then in PlatformIO we can observe the connected device.
-To correctly identify the connection of this board requires a USB driver.
-The driver used in the example is libusbK.
+Connect the debugging board MIK32 NUKE V0.3 to the USB port of the computer, after which we can observe the connected device in PlatformIO.
+A USB driver is required to correctly identify the connection of this card.
+The example uses the driver libusbK.

-After successful connection, let's proceed to the project building:
+After successful activation, we will proceed to building the project.:

-If there are no build errors, load the compiled code into the microcontroller:
+If there are no build errors, we will upload the compiled code to the microcontroller.:

-In this example a digital PC oscilloscope PcoScope 2205A is used to capture the DAC signals generated on pins P1.12 and P1.13 of the debug board, the measurement results are displayed in the PicoScope 7 T&M software.
+To remove the pins generated P1.12 and P1.13 In this example, a digital PC oscilloscope PcoScope 2205A is used for debugging DAC signals, the measurement results are output to the PicoScope 7 T&M; software.

-As can be seen from the oscillograms, the sawtooth signal plots have the maximum amplitude in voltage (1.2 V), which corresponds to the specified output signal level (4095).
-The signal of the second DAC has the specified phase shift.
+As can be seen from the waveforms, the sawtooth signal graphs have a maximum voltage amplitude (1.2 V), which corresponds to the set output signal level (4095).
+The signal of the second DAC has a preset phase shift.

 Conclusion

-In this example we have considered the development of Engee model for the program of generation of sawtooth signals with 12-bit resolution and fixed phase shift for K1948VK018 MIK32 Amur microcontroller as a part of MIK32 NUKE V0.3 debug board.
-The developed model is embedded by generated files into the PlatformIO environment project for VS Code with further assembly, loading and execution on the target device.
+In this example, we reviewed the development of the Engee model for a program for generating sawtooth signals with a resolution of 12 bits and a fixed phase shift for the K1948VK018 MIK32 Amur microcontroller as part of the MIK32 NUKE V0.3 debugging board.
+The developed model is embedded with the generated files in the PlatformIO environment project for VS Code, followed by assembly, download, and execution on the target device.